 It is necessary to broaden the scope of research so that renewable energy sector is included as well; very broad definition of man-made structures so that shipwrecks among others are included; look into existing research which might not have studied oil and gas installations and

 their effects, but at least other structures such as wind turbines; wrecks might offer a good baseline as some have been in the water for decades and might show the long-time effects.

-Different perceptions between science and industry of what data means; access to databases have to be improved if such exist; look more for overlaps between monitoring of oil and gas installations and science projects to save money and time; there might be interests that go beyond finding out about the potential effects of decommissioning (comment by Ian)
+Different perceptions between science and industry of what data means; access to databases have to be improved if such exist; look more for overlaps between monitoring of oil and gas installations and science projects to save money and time; there might be interests that go beyond finding out about the potential effects of decommissioning (comment by Ian Boyd)

-Closer working relationship with MASTS would be an excellent opportunity (comment Richard)
+Closer working relationship with MASTS would be an excellent opportunity (comment Richard Heard).

 Karen Seath